Yard waste collection

 It is taken to a central location and composted into a reusable soil-like material.
 We use it to landscape finished landfill areas.
 Once the quality is verified, we plan to use the material in parks, sports fields and offer it to the public.

-- Any reusable container without a lid (e.g. plastic tubs, old blue boxes, metal or plastic garbage cans).
-We will not collect containers heavier than 22 kg (50 lbs).
+- Any reusable container in good condition without a lid (e.g., plastic tubs, old blue boxes, metal or plastic garbage cans).

 - Cardboard boxes.
 These will be taken away with your yard waste.
 Please do not put cardboard boxes out in heavy rain - any boxes falling apart will not be collected or cleaned up by collectors.